 (2) Mitigation of Altered Habitat

 Alteration of wildlife habitat characteristics beyond permissible thresholds may be allowed if the altered habitat is replicated, restored, or mitigated through preservation on-site or off-site in accordance with the following general criteria, and any additional conditions the Committee deems necessary to ensure that the standard in Section 2.10(1)(c) above is satisfied.
-Restoration or replication shall be provided such that the restored or replicated area is equal to or greater than the altered area; preservation shall be provided such that the preserved area is two times greater than the altered area or provides an equivalent level of functional mitigation where square footage is not a relevant measure.a

-Altered Vegetated Wetlands habitat, including Vegetated Wetlands portions of Vernal Pool Habitat, shall be replaced in accordance with the requirements at Section 2.4(4)(b)2. above.
+Restoration or replication shall be provided such that the restored or replicated area is equal to or greater than the altered area; preservation shall be provided such that the preserved area is two times greater than the altered area or provides an equivalent level of functional mitigation where square footage is not a relevant measure Natural propgation may be considered as allowable mitigation.Altered Vegetated Wetlands habitat, including Vegetated Wetlands portions of Vernal Pool Habitat, shall be replaced in accordance with the requirements at Section 2.4(4)(b)2. above.

 Altered Buffer Zone and Riverfront Area habitat may be mitigated preferentially through the restoration of extensively altered areas on the site.
 As these Bylaw Resource Areas are established based upon a distance from a delineated boundary, this complicates conventional habitat replication.
 As such, additional means to mitigate for altered habitat include, but are not limited to, a covenant, deed restriction, or conservation restriction to preserve undisturbed Buffer Zone or Riverfront Area, as applicable, that could otherwise be developed under the Bylaw; a covenant, deed restriction, or conservation restriction to preserve undisturbed upland forest or meadow, as appropriate, not subject to protection under the Bylaw that could otherwise be developed that is located in close proximity to the altered Buffer Zone or Riverfront Area; a project to remedy an existing adverse impact on the Bylaw Interests and Values for which the applicant is not legally responsible; or a similar activity undertaken voluntarily by the applicant.
 Preference shall be given to mitigation measures that functionally restore altered Buffer Zone or Riverfront Area, as applicable, or preserve undisturbed Buffer Zone or Riverfront Area, as applicable, on the site.
 Off-site restoration or preservation will be considered only if on-site measures are demonstrated by the applicant not to be practicable.
 Securing off-site restoration or preservation opportunities shall be the responsibility of the applicant.